-Providing patients with state-of-the-art diagnosis and treatment options for Meniere's Disease
+We provide patients with state-of-the-art diagnosis and treatment options for Meniere's disease.

 Attacks of dizziness may come on suddenly or after a short bout of tinnitus or muffled hearing.
 Some people have an occasional attack.
 Others may have many attacks close together over several days.
 Some people have “drop attacks” during which the dizziness is so bad, they lose their balance and fall without warning.
 This is also known as spells of Tumarkin.

 Meniere's often runs in families.
 Please see our frequently asked questions section below for more information.

 Source: National Institute on Deafness and Other Communication Disorders

 The Department of Otolaryngology at The Ohio State University Wexner Medical Center has its own dedicated testing staff to perform the most advanced testing.
 That helps ensure you are properly diagnosed so that your treatment can be as effective as possible and you can get faster results.

 Testing for Meniere’s at OSU Wexner Medical Center